Military history: Ancient era

 For settled agrarian civilizations, the infantry became the core of military action.
-The infantry started as opposing armed groups of soldiers underneath commanders.
+The infantry started as opposing armed groups of soldiers under commanders.
 The Greeks and early Romans used rigid, heavily armed phalanxes.
 The Macedonians and Hellenistic states would adopt phalanx formations with sarissa pikemen.
-The Romans would later adopt more flexible maniples from their neighbors which made them extremely successful in the field of battle.
-The kingdoms of the Warring States in East Asia also adopted infantry combat, a transition from chariot warfare from centuries earlier.
+The Romans would later adopt more flexible maniples from their neighbors, which made them extremely successful in battle.
+The kingdoms of the Warring States in East Asia also adopted infantry combat, marking a transition away from chariot warfare of centuries earlier.

-Archers were a major component of many ancient armies, notably those of the Persians, Scythians, Egyptians, Nubians, Indians, Chinese, Koreans and Japanese.
+Archers were a major component of many ancient armies, notably those of the Persians, Scythians, Egyptians, Nubians, Indians, Chinese, Koreans, and Japanese.

 Cavalry became an important tool.
 In the Sicilian Expedition, led by Athens in an attempt to subdue Syracuse, the well-trained Syracusan cavalry became crucial to the success of the Syracusans.
 Macedonian Alexander the Great effectively deployed his cavalry forces to secure victories.
 In battles such as the Battle of Cannae of the Second Punic War, and the Battle of Carrhae of the Roman-Persian Wars, the importance of the cavalry would be repeated.

-There were also horse archers, who had the ability to shoot on horseback—the Parthians, Scythians, Mongols, and other various steppe people were especially fearsome with this tactic.
+There were also horse archers, who could shoot on horseback—the Parthians, Scythians, Mongols, and other various steppe people were especially fearsome with this tactic.
 By the 3rd–4th century AD, heavily armored cavalry became widely adopted by the Parthians, Sasanians, Byzantines, Eastern Han dynasty and Three Kingdoms, etc.

 The early Indo-Iranians developed the use of chariots in warfare.
 The scythed chariot was later invented in India and soon adopted by the Persians.

-War elephants were sometimes deployed for fighting in ancient warfare.
+War elephants were sometimes deployed in ancient warfare.
 They were first used in India and later adopted by the Persians.
 War elephants were also used in the Battle of the Hydaspes River, and by Hannibal in the Second Punic War against the Romans.
 One of the most important military transactions of the ancient world was Chandragupta Maurya's gift of 500 elephants to Seleucus I Nicator.